noynaert/csc187handouts/unit05/05_020_Numeric_Literals.md

 Numeric literals are numbers we type.
 Examples of common literals would be 0, 1000, -17, 3.14, 0.0, and -99.0.

+## No commas are allowed in numeric literals

+You cannot put a comma in a numeric literal in your program code.

+There are ways to do this if you input the data as strings, but that gets messy.

+You may put commas into output by using printf.

 ## Integer Literals

 ### Decimal integers are assumed